systemnate/systemnate.github.io/_posts/2022-06-10-first-post.markdown

 are beneficial early in the design phase and do a reasonably good job of catching regressions.

+Specific advice and wisdom from chapters 1 and 2:
+- Start with an end-to-end acceptance test
+  - As you need to write code to make that pass, write that code using the red, green, refactor steps:
+    - Write a failing test (red)
+    - Make the test pass (green)
+    - Refactor the code (refactor)
+- External quality is how well the system meets your customers' needs.
+  Running end-to-end tests can help tell us about external quality.
+- Internal quality is how well the system meets the needs of developers.
+Unit tests can help with this.
+Writing unit tests gives us feedback about the quality of our code, and running them tells us we haven't broken any classes.
+- Tell, Don't Ask - calling objects should describe what they want in terms of their neighbor's role.
+- When unit-testing collaborating objects, the authors recommend using mock objects to stand in for the real collaborators and then asserting things on those mock objects.

 I'm excited to dig into the meatier parts of the book, and I'll share the ideas that I learn!